Mental Health First Aid Research Projects

-There is a need for specific guidelines for the Australian financial counselling sector in how to deal with debt problems in people with mental illness.
-We will use the Delphi method to gather the expert consensus of professionals with financial or mental health expertise, consumers and carers.
+There is a need for specific guidelines for the financial counselling and banking sectors in how to work with people with mental health problems and financial difficulties.
+We are using the Delphi method to gather the expert consensus of professionals with financial or mental health expertise, consumers and carers.
 Once developed, these guidelines will be freely available on the MHFA website and will be used to inform supplementary training resources to the Standard MHFA course.

 Guidelines on how to give Mental Health First Aid to Aboriginal adolescents

-A Delphi consensus study will be undertaken, drawing on the expertise of the Aboriginal MHFA Instructors and other Aboriginal mental health professionals who have experience in working with Aboriginal youth.
+A Delphi consensus study has been undertaken in order to develop these Guidelines, drawing on the expertise of the Aboriginal MHFA Instructors and other Aboriginal mental health professionals who have experience in working with Aboriginal youth.
 Once developed, these guidelines will inform a Youth Aboriginal MHFA supplementary booklet and a short film demonstrating how to give MHFA to an Aboriginal adolescent.

 First aid training for parents of teenagers